LukeAndrejek/rigorousprobabilitytheory/README.md

     Highlights
   </h2>
   <p>
-    Here I will list the important definitions and results without proofs.
+    Here I will list important definitions and results that I want to discuss in this post.
   </p>
   <p>
     <ins>Definition:</ins> The <ins>probability sum</ins> of two random variables \(X_{1}\) and \(X_{2}\) defined on probability spaces \(\left(\Omega_{1},P_{1}\right)\) and \(\left(\Omega_{2},P_{2}\right)\), respectively, is a function on \(\left(\Omega_{1}\times\Omega_{2},P_{1}\times P_{2}\right)\) which we will denote by \(X_{1}\oplus X_{2}\) and define by \(\left(X_{1}\oplus X_{2}\right)\left(x_{1},x_{2}\right)=X_{1}\left(x_{1}\right)+X_{2}\left(x_{2}\right)\).